-Eric Mvukiyehe is an Economist on the Development Impact Evaluation unit in the World Bank's Development Research Group, where he coordinates impact evaluations in the area of Fragility, and Conflict and Violence.
-His research focuses on evaluations of donors-supported programs in fragile countries, particularly in the areas of peace building and public sector reforms; democratization at the grassroots level; employment programs for vulnerable groups such as youth at risk and former combatants; and women empowerment, among others.
-Previously, he provided technical assistance in the World Bank's Gender Innovation Lab in the design and implementation of gender programs in Sub-Saharan Africa.
-Before joining the World Bank he was a Democracy Fellow with the United States Agency for International Development where he worked in the Democracy, Human Rights and Governance sector.
-He also led local population surveys in Cote d’Ivoire and Liberia as part of United Nations evaluations of peacekeeping operations in both countries.
-His research has been published in the World Politics and Journal of Conflict Resolution and Comparative Political Studies.
-Eric received his Ph.D. in Political Science from Columbia University.
+Eric Mvukiyehe is an Economist in the Development Impact Evaluation unit of the Development Research Group, where he leads an impact evaluation program on Fragility, Conflict and Violence (FCV)—a portfolio of 35 impact evaluations in over 25 countries.
+His main research focuses on the political economy of post-conflict reconstruction, labor markets, civil service reforms, and female empowerment, among other issues.
+Previously, Eric worked in the Gender Innovation Lab (GIL), where he provided support and technical assistance to impact evaluations of gender programs in the Africa region.
+Prior to joining the World Bank, Eric was a Democracy Fellow with the United States Agency for International Development (USAID), supporting a new impact evaluations initiative in the Democracy, Human Rights and Governance (DRG) sector.
+He was also a consultant for the United Nations (UN), where he led local population surveys in Cote d’Ivoire and Liberia, as part of the UN’s evaluations of peacekeeping operations in both countries.
+Eric holds a PhD in Political Science from Columbia University.
+His research has been published in the World Politics, World Development, Journal of Conflict Resolution, and Comparative Political Studies.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?